shantilu/slate/source/index.html.md

 # API Server Endpoints

-Before get started, please note the list of order status notation of the Cybex system, as there are more order statuses other than OPEN, FILLED and CANCELED.
+Before get started, please note the list of order status notation of the Cybex system, which is essential in order query/filter.
+As a decentralized system, there are more order statuses other than OPEN, FILLED and CANCELED.

 ID |Status | Type* | Details
 ----|---------|---- | -------